aws-samples/aws-batch-architecture-for-rfdesign/README.md

 In this repository, we demonstrate how RFDesign can be deployed on AWS infrastructure; The repository contains the CloudFormation template, Dockerfile and sample scripts for submitting jobs to [AWS Batch](https://aws.amazon.com/batch/).

- The architecture for this approach is similar to the previously published [AWS Batch Architecture for Alphafold](https://github.com/aws-samples/aws-batch-architecture-for-alphafold).
+ The architecture for this approach is similar to the previously published [AWS Batch Architecture for Protein Folding and Design](https://github.com/aws-samples/aws-batch-arch-for-protein-folding).
 The architecture is as follows:

 ![schematic](images/image_2.jpg)